Wrist Wraps

 Overhead Press

+The overhead press is very similar to the bench press in how wrist wraps benefit the movement.
 The major difference is that most people tend not to overhead press as much as they are bench pressing so wrist wraps may be less beneficial for performance.

+Strongmen who do a ton of overhead pressing and compete in a lot of overhead pressing events will want wrist wraps to help with the very high demand for overhead pressing.
 Overhead pressing movements will be less stable than the bench press.
 This can lead to more risk if the bar (or dumbbell) rolls back in your hand which could lead to a higher risk of injury without wrist wraps.

 Kettlebell Cleans and Front Squats